Consort Wenxiu: The Woman the Last Emperor Chose—and Was Forced to Give Up

 What looked like an imperial consort selection was actually a proxy battle between rival palace factions.

-Consort Jingyi argued that the emperor had already made his choice, and that overturning it would set an unseemly precedent.
-But Duankang’s faction prevailed.
-Puyi drew a circle around Wanrong’s photo.
+Consort Jingyi argued that the emperor had already made his choice, and that overturning it now was impossible.
+But she could not withstand Duankang’s pressure, and Puyi was made to draw a circle around Wanrong’s photo.

 That left one problem.
 Under dynastic custom, a woman whose photograph had received the imperial mark could not marry anyone else.
 Wenxiu’s photo had already been circled.
 Consort Ronghui proposed a compromise: give Wenxiu the title of Secondary Consort, or Shufei.
 One empress, one consort.
 The crisis was resolved—on the surface.